aminahjohn17/aminahjohn17/README.md

 ⭐ I’m interested in UI/UX design, Web design, Web development, Mobile App Development, Digital Art, Video Games

 ⭐ Personal Project Goals:
-  - Develop a Database based on the game "Lobotomy Corporation"
+  - Develop a Database based on one of Project Moon's games (idk which one yet)
   - Develop an music-based bot
   - Develop a small mobile game
   -